Top 3 Exercises to Strengthen Your Core for a Healthy Back

 This core strengthening exercise can also be performed 2-3 times per week.
 Again, if you feel pain in your back – ease off or don’t lift as high.
 Also, check in and make sure you are squeezing your glutes and engaging your full core.

-Cat and Camel Strong Core Exercise
+Cat and Camel Core Strengthening Exercises

 The cat and camel exercise can strengthen the lower back muscles and contribute to a healthy and flexible spine.
-It also teaches your body and core muscles how to work efficiently with the erector
+It also teaches your body and core muscles how to work efficiently with the erector spinae muscle– which is responsible for keeping your body upright.
+Physical therapists will often prescribe this exercise for back pain patients to strengthen their lower back and core.
+But it is also an excellent preventative measure.
+So, how do you do it?

 - Begin on all-fours.
 Your hands should be directly under your shoulders.
 Your knees should be directly under your hips.